keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-the-oxygen-apocalypse.md

 We are protected at every moment by a quantum mechanical safety catch.
 The most dangerous element of our atmosphere normally can't react with us.
 It is physically <span class="germania-text">verboten</span>.
 Oxygen doesn't immediately burn our organic matter to a crisp because our molecules are a different *spin state* to O<sub>2</sub>.

-An insuperable barrier of electronic symmetry is our shield (*see the briefing below*).
+An insuperable barrier of electronic symmetry is our shield (*expand the briefing below*).

 <details style="border: none; background: none;">
   <summary style="cursor: pointer; font-weight: bold; color: #BA575C; list-style: none;">